pythys/spicetrade/README.md

 that remains is in [sourceforge](https://sourceforge.net/projects/spicetrade)

 Moreover, the game source code no longer compiles with later versions of Java.
-So it was updated to work with the newer versions of the Java and the sound system was improved and simplified.
+So it was updated to work with newer Java versions and the sound system was improved and simplified.